abcdesktopio/docs/opsdocs/docs/advanced/4.4/configure/welcome.md

 ```

-`welcomeinfo.welcome` is a list of dictonary with
+`welcomeinfo.welcome` is a list of dictionaries, with the following entries

 - `notbefore`: date time
 - `notafter`: date time